vikasdesai/keystroke-dynamics/README.md

-1
 # Keystroke Dynamics Demo

-2
-​
-3
-This project shows how a website could authenticate a user based on the user's keyboard use.
-The project uses machine laerning and was initially built for the 2018 APJ RSA Conference.
+This project shows how a website could authenticate / identify a user based on how the user uses her keyboard.
+The project uses [ml.js](https://github.com/mljs) a machine learning toolkit written in Javascript.
+This project was initially designed for a presentation for the 2018 APJ RSA Conference.

 Click on [Keystroke Dynamice Demo](keystroke.html) for the demo.
 It is a self contained demo which will run in your browser.